rmlearney-digicatapult/didwebvh-ts/README.md

 - `prepareDataForSigning(document: unknown, proof: DataIntegrityProofTemplate): Promise<Uint8Array>`
   Canonicalizes and hashes a document and proof template into the bytes passed to a signer.

+- `deriveNextKeyHash(input: string): Promise<string>`
+  Derives the did:webvh pre-rotation hash for a future update key.
+Accepts a bare Ed25519 multikey, `did:key`, or `did:key` verification method and normalizes it before hashing.

 - `createDataIntegrityProofTemplate(options): DataIntegrityProofTemplate`
   Creates an `eddsa-jcs-2022` Data Integrity proof template.